xtrnglc/01000396/PS7/Resources/Readme.txt

 11/29/2015
 	Able to get player cubes being absorbed kinda working.
 The client we have might be the issue as there are inconsistencies when a player is being eaten.
+	The error is because we try to set font size to 0.
+SO I commented out the font drawings.
 	Sometimes it works correctly and other times we get the big red X and following error:

 	See the end of this message for details on invoking